-Addressing the world growing water demand by reusing municipal wastewater, IDE Eco-Reuse offers safer process for producing high quality potable water for either indirect potable reuse (IPR – aquifer recharge, irrigation or industrial supply) or direct potable reuse (DPR).
+Addressing the world’s growing water demand by reusing municipal wastewater, IDE Eco-Reuse offers safer process for producing high-quality potable water for either indirect potable reuse (IPR – aquifer recharge, irrigation or industrial supply) or direct potable reuse (DPR).

-IDE Eco-Reuse process implementation guarantees safer and cost effective reuse process by implementing IDE’s unique proprietary technologies.
+IDE’s wastewater reuse technologies guarantee safer and cost-effective reuse process by implementing IDE’s unique proprietary technologies.

 IDE Eco-Reuse process can be implemented in new reuse facilities, or for retrofitting existing water reuse facilities to improve process sustainability and produce safer product water.

 IDE’s Eco-Reuse process uses a safe preventive maintenance approach that maintains the system constantly clean, eliminating the need for chloramine dosage and increasing the intervals between CIP.

 Wastewater reuse technologies increase the system efficiency, as well as minimize its environmental impact.

 Injection of a short pulse of concentrated salt causes bacteria dehydrationBackwash of the membrane surface by forward osmosisRapid increase in cross flow velocity

 - Conservation – periodic flushing of the membrane with permeate to dissolve scaling